latex3/babel/docs/guides/which-method-for-which-language.md

 This will load data from an `ini` file.
-This is usually the correct method for languages written in some of the 30-something **non-European scripts**, currently supported by `babel`, like Thai, Hindi, Sanskrit, Marathi, Malayalam, Lao, Khemer, Bengali, Gujarati, Telugu, Kannada, Sinhala, Tamil, Amharic, or Burmese.
+This is usually the correct method for languages written in some of the 30-something **non-European scripts**, currently supported by `babel`, like Thai, Hindi, Sanskrit, Marathi, Malayalam, Lao, Khemer, Bangla (Bengali), Gujarati, Telugu, Kannada, Sinhala, Tamil, Amharic, or Burmese.
 In short **simple CJK** texts, this is also the preferred method, but in more complex ones you should resort to some CKJ framework like